Decouple Searching from Training: Scaling Data Mixing via Model Merging for Large Language Model Pre-training: Experimental Settings

 \section{Experimental Settings}

-\paragraph{Models} In our experiments, we utilize the Qwen3-1.7B architecture \cite{yang2025qwen3} as the foundational backbone.
+\paragraph{Models} In our experiments, we use Qwen3-1.7B \cite{yang2025qwen3} as the backbone to determine the optimal mixture, and further validate it on both Qwen3-1.7B and Qwen3-8B models.
 To maintain fundamental capabilities, before training on the candidate datasets, each component model is trained from scratch on 50 billion tokens of general data.

 \paragraph{Implementation Details} For the candidate dataset, we consistently set the data mixing ratio $\beta$ to 0.5 throughout our experiments.
 In training the component models, we employ a global batch size of 512 and a sequence length of 8192, with an initial learning rate of 3e-4 optimized via a cosine learning rate schedule that retains a minimum of 20\% of the initial learning rate.
 For the model merging procedure, we adopt a straightforward yet effective weighted linear merging strategy.
 In the iterative prediction process, given a proxy budget of 112, we sample 64, 32, and 16 mixtures in each respective iteration, and subsequently average the top 128 mixtures to derive the final optimal mixture configuration.
 For the LightGBM model, we set the learning rate to 0.02 and the number of iterations to 300.
 For model evaluation, we utilize the OpenCompass benchmark \cite{contributors2023opencompass}.